camerond/stagehand/source/documentation.markdown

 ## Complexities

-There are two special stage names: `all` and `toggle`.
+There are three special stage names: `all`, `toggle`, and `!`.
 Anything with a stage name of `all` is shown in all scenes of its stage, and anything with a stage name of `toggle` can be toggled on and off.
+If you have an element with a scene of `all`, you can exclude certain scenes with `!` (e.g. `data-scene='all, !hammertime'`)

 You can nest stages & scenes, and assign multiples of either (separated by commas).

 Check out [example 4](/examples/4) for more info on Stagehand's more complex interactions.